elgw/edt/README.md

 * Extended to 3D (however not nD).
 * Handles anisotropic voxels.
 Basically this modification just required insertion of the pixel sizes at the proper places.
 The
-  $'Sept'$ function looks different and in some places equality tests are replaced by greater/smaller or equal.
+  $'\mbox{Sep}'$ function looks different and in some places equality tests are replaced by greater/smaller or equal.
 * Only the Euclidean distance transform is implemented, not the other alternatives that are discussed in the paper.

 ## Timings

-For a `1042x1024x60` image with isotropic pixels, on an AMD RYZEN 3700X
+For a $'1042\times1024\times60'$ image with isotropic pixels, on an AMD Ryzen 3700X:

 | Method                 | Time [s] | Note              |